msi-ris/Tutorials/rnaseq_cmd.md

     - We recommend FileZilla (<https://filezilla-project.org/>) because it is reasonably powerful and easy to use.
     - Setup instructions [here](https://www.msi.umn.edu/support/faq/how-do-i-use-filezilla-transfer-data).
-- Text editor
-    - We will use Komodo Edit (<https://www.activestate.com/komodo-ide/downloads/edit>) because it allows us to edit text files on a remote machine.
-You can use a terminal-based editor if you so choose.

 The software required for the actual RNASeq analysis is already installed on MSI systems.
 We will show you how to access the analysis programs in later sections.